PowFPS1/WiiMedic/README.md

 ---

-Wii consoles are almost 20 years old now and occasionally things go wrong, sometimes it's obvious like it won't boot or the disc drive sounds like it's dying, however, sometimes you get weird behavior and you don't really know where to start and I found that really frustrating.
-I kept seeing people post on forums with barely any information like "my Wii is broken" and nobody could help them because nobody knew what was going on inside the console.
-That's why I built this, I wanted something that would just tell you everything at once so you could either fix it yourself or at least give someone useful information when you're asking for help.
+I built this because I got tired of not knowing what was going on with my Wii.
+You get some weird behavior, you go to a forum, and everyone asks the same questions, what firmware are you on, do you have BootMii, what does your NAND look like, and you just don't know because nothing told you.
+I wanted something that would just lay it all out at once so you could either fix it yourself or at least walk into a conversation with actual useful information instead of just "my Wii is broken."

 ---